Rajesh-sr-sr/Nutrition-Assistant-/README.md

 ## 📖 Overview

 Nutrition Assistant is designed to assist users in managing their daily nutritional intake through an interactive and user-friendly interface.
-The application allows users to register, track meals, calculate BMI and calorie requirements, receive personalized nutrition recommendations, and monitor their daily dietary progress.
+The application allows users to register, track meals, calculate BMI and calorie requirements, receive personalized nutrition recommendations, and monitor their daily dietary progress

 The project follows the **Model-View-Controller (MVC)** architecture, providing a clean, modular, scalable, and maintainable codebase.